 Alpha-1 antitrypsin deficiency

-Many SERPINA1 gene mutations change single protein building blocks (amino acids) in alpha-1 antitrypsin, which alters the protein's structure.
-The most common mutation that causes alpha-1 antitrypsin deficiency replaces the amino acid glutamic acid with the amino acid lysine at protein position 342 (written as Glu342Lys or E342K).
-This mutation results in a version of the SERPINA1 gene called the Z allele.
+Many SERPINA1 gene variants change single protein building blocks (amino acids) in alpha-1 antitrypsin, which can alter the protein's structure.
+The most common variant that causes alpha-1 antitrypsin deficiency replaces the amino acid glutamic acid with the amino acid lysine at protein position 342 (written as Glu342Lys or E342K).
+This genetic change creates a version of the SERPINA1 gene called the Z allele.
 Another common variant creates a version of the gene called the S allele.
 This variant replaces the amino acid glutamic acid with the amino acid valine at protein position 264 (written as Glu264Val or E264V).
 (The unaltered version of the SERPINA1 gene is known as the M allele.)

 Abnormal alpha-1 antitrypsin proteins, including those produced from the Z allele, may bind together to form a large molecule, or polymer, that cannot leave the liver.
 The accumulation of these polymers results in liver damage.
-In addition, lung tissue is destroyed because not enough alpha-1 antitrypsin is available to protect against neutrophil elastase.
+In addition, lung tissue is destroyed because there is not enough alpha-1 antitrypsin available to protect against neutrophil elastase.
 Polymers of alpha-1 antitrypsin may also contribute to excessive inflammation, which may explain some of the other features of alpha-1 antitrypsin deficiency, such as a skin condition called panniculitis.

-The S allele and some other SERPINA1 gene variants lead to the production of an abnormally small form of alpha-1 antitrypsin that is quickly broken down in the liver.
+The S allele and some other SERPINA1 gene variants lead to the production of an abnormal form of alpha-1 antitrypsin that is quickly broken down in the liver.
 Still other gene variants prevent the production of any alpha-1 antitrypsin protein.
 As a result, little or no alpha-1 antitrypsin is available in the lungs.
-While the liver remains healthy in individuals with these mutations, the lungs are left unprotected from neutrophil elastase.More About This Health Condition
+While the liver remains healthy in individuals with these variants, the lungs are left unprotected from neutrophil elastase.More About This Health Condition

 Other Names for This Gene